 At The Law Offices of J.G.
 Winter, we have extensive experience handling complex car accident claims in Sacramento and Northern California.
 We have a record of recovering positive case results for our clients.
 Our client-focused policy requires that we prioritize your needs and well-being above all else.

 We operate on a “no fee unless we win” basis.
-This means you do not pay any attorney fees unless we win compensation for you.
-If you were in a Sacramento crash and the fault is unclear, schedule a free consultation with our local team.
-We help you clarify damage-based liability.
-Call us now at 844-517-0586.
+This means you do not pay any attorney fees unless and until we win compensation for you.
+If you were in a Sacramento crash and the fault is unclear, please schedule a free consultation with our local team.
+We help you clarify damage-based liability and accelerate your physical and financial recovery from the accident.
+Call us now.